slint-ui/slint/api/rs/slint/mcu.md

 ```

-There might be faster way to do that than using the synchronous DrawTarget::fill_contiguous
-function to do that.
+Hint: In our experience, using then synchronous `DrawTarget::fill_contiguous` function is slow.
+If
-For example, some device might be able to send the line to the display asynchronously using
+your device is capable of using DMA, you may be able to achieve better performance by using
-DMA.
-In that case, we'd have two line buffer.
-One working line, and one which is being send
+two line buffers: One buffer to render into with the CPU, while the other buffer is transferred to
+the screen using DMA asynchronously.

+Hint: If you see wrong colors on your device, it may be necessary to invert the bits in the u16 pixel
-to the screen, in parallel.
+representation before sending them to the screen driver.

 ## Supported Boards